X-ray Properties of NGC 253's Starburst-Driven Outflow: Methods

 \section{Methods}

 NGC~253 was observed seven times with {\it Chandra} from 1999 to 2018, as detailed in Table~\ref{table:data}.
 The first three observations used the ACIS-S array, while the rest used ACIS-I.

 Data were downloaded from the archive and reduced using the Chandra Interactive Analysis of Observations {\sc ciao} version 4.14 \citep{CIAO2006}.
-Using the \textit{merge\_obs} function, the observations were combined, and the \textit{wavdetect} function identified point sources in the image that were removed with the \textit{dmfilth} command.
-Each of the observations were also checked for background flares and none were found.
+Using the \textit{merge\_obs} function, the observations were combined, and the \textit{wavdetect} function identified point sources in the image that were removed with the \textit{dmfilth} command. \edit1{The detection sensitivity for the removed point sources was $7.14\times10^{-16}$ ergs/cm$^2$/s.
+The sensitivity was calculated using WebPIMMS\footnote{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}, assuming a point source with a power-law spectrum of photon index 1.7.} Each of the observations were also checked for background flares and none were found.

 The final, broad-band ($0.5-7.0$~keV) X-ray image of the diffuse emission is shown in Figure~\ref{fig:ngc253_xray}.
 From this image, the outflow extends $\approx$0.63\arcmin\ to the north and $\approx$1.1\arcmin\ south of the starburst.
 Additionally, the galactic disk is evident in the diffuse X-rays as well, following the spiral structure as seen in the three-color image with CO \citep{Leroy2021} and H$\alpha$ \citep{LH1995} shown in Figure~\ref{fig:color}.